 A people-based marketing strategy requires you to first gain a clear picture of how your customers interact with your brand across each channel and touch point.
 You can find most of this information in your first party data, which comes directly from your customers.
 This type of data generally provides some of the most reliable information about your key audiences and how they engage with your brand.
 However, first party data is only valuable if it is reliable.

 Invest in Omni-channel Marketing Technologies

 The Aberdeen Group reports that businesses with strong omni-channel customer engagement strategies retain 89 percent of their customers compared to only 33 percent for companies with weak omni-channel strategies.
-The process of putting customer expectations first requires new technologies to deliver your most relevant and consistent message across the media ecosystem.
+The process of putting customer expectations first requires technologies to deliver your most relevant and consistent message across the media ecosystem.
 New data management systems that help connect the dots between your online and offline touch points are becoming widely available.
 If your brand is in the market for a new data management system, be sure to check out our free evaluation checklist: Selecting the right data management tools.

 One example is an Audience Management Platform (AMP).
 An AMP helps retailers can connect data silos across disparate systems, and create a 360-degree view of your customers.
 AMPs can track customer engagements from offline to online, like in-store traffic at brick-and-mortar locations and online traffic on your e-commerce websites.
 These insights help retailers tailor messaging to the people who matter most – your existing and potential customers.

 Is Your Business Using the Data Management Tools to Succeed?
 Evaluate Them Now!